 - Fish & Game

 - CAL FIRE Facilities

 - Lassen Volcanic National Park

 - Red Bluff City Parks & Recreation

 - Shasta County Schools

-Victims of Crime Hobby Craft Program.
-Ishi Camp Inmates volunteer their time and hobby craft materials to create beautiful wood crafted items for sale at the Annual Hobby Craft Sale.
+Victims of Crime Hobby Craft Program: Ishi Camp inmates volunteer their time and hobby craft materials to create beautiful wood crafted items for sale at the Annual Hobby Craft Sale.
 Proceeds are used to benefit victims of crime.
-Each year at Christmas time Inmate labor at Ishi Camp provides bicycles for foster children in Tehama County in cooperation with Tehama County Social Services.
+Each year at Christmas time, Ishi Camp provides bicycles for foster children in Tehama County in cooperation with Tehama County Social Services.

-The Ishi Conservation Camp #18 was opened in April 1961.
-The Camp is jointly operated by the California Department of Corrections and the California Department of Forestry and Fire Protection (CDF).
-The Camp’s primary mission is to provide inmate fire crews for fire suppression activities in the Tehama, Glenn, Shasta and Plumas County areas.
-In addition to fire suppression, inmate hand crews provide a work force for conservation and community services projects in the local area.
-The in-camp project is CDF Boxed Meal Shop, which produces boxed ready to eat meals for fire fighters which are distributed throughout the State.
+Ishi Conservation Camp (#18) was opened in April 1961.
+The camp is jointly operated by CDCR and the California Department of Forestry and Fire Protection (CAL FIRE).
+The camp’s primary mission is to provide incarcerated fire crews for fire suppression activities in the Tehama, Glenn, Shasta and Plumas County areas.
+In addition to fire suppression, incarcerated hand crews provide a work force for conservation and community services projects in the local area.
+The designated in-camp project is CDF Boxed Meal Shop, which produces boxed ready to eat meals for firefighters and are distributed throughout the State.

 College courses are available to all inmates through Coastline College and Feather River College.
-NA / AA programs are provided by local volunteer groups.
+NA/AA programs are provided by local volunteer groups.
 Religious programs and bible study programs are provided by local volunteers.
-Education and GED Testing.
+Education and GED Testing are also available.